PoeBlu/amtrace-route.py/README.md

 # amtrace-route

 Traceroute implemented with python.
-Sends 3 UDP probes for each value of ttl, an records round trip times.
+Sends 3 UDP probes for each value of ttl, and records round trip times.
 Has support for -m,-w,-p, -n, and -f options, which must be listed before the hostname.

 -m max number of hops